-A student/former student shall be entitled to two free copies of the transcript record.
-Additional copies shall be made available to the student or to an addressee designated by him/her at the rate of five dollars per copy.
+A student/former student is entitled to two free copies of their transcript.
+Additional copies can be made available to the student or to an addressee designated by the student at the rate of five dollars per copy.
 A two dollar convenience fee will be added to the transcript requests submitted using the on-line system.
 Students may request special processing of a transcript.

 Use of Social Security Numbers

 Effective January 1, 2007, the district shall not do any of the following:

 - Publicly post or publicly display an individual’s social security number.

 - Print an individual’s social security number on a card required to access products or services.

 - Require an individual to transmit their social security number over the Internet using a connection that is not secured or encrypted.

 - Require an individual to use their social security number to access an Internet website without also requiring a password or unique personal identification number or other authentication device.

 - Print, in whole or in part, an individual’s social security number so that it is visible on any materials that are mailed to the individual, except those materials used for: